-Even though sustainability has always been a great concern of Haikure’s identity, It is more and more difficult to transmit this value in such a contaminated industry like Fashion, that hardly ever demonstrates to not be able to change so much easily “the game”.
+Even though sustainability has always been a great part of Haikure’s identity, it's been difficult to showcase the value of it in such a contaminated industry like fashion.
+There's little progress and it's not easy to change "the game."

-The reason why the brand has always stood out within the competition, It’s because of its careful attention to transparency and consumer’s education, in addition to a precise research of organic and innovative materials.
+The reason why the brand has always stood out within the competition is because of its careful attention to transparency and consumer’s education, in addition to a precise research of organic and innovative materials.

-To continue this ethic journey, Haikure decides to collaborate alongside Provenance: an independent London-based organisation that offers a software-as-a-service platform for transparency with integrity.
+To continue with this ethical journey, Haikure decided to collaborate alongside Provenance: an independent London-based organisation that offers a software-as-a-service platform for transparency with integrity.
 The platform enables Haikure to bring the supply chain and the impact behind our products to shoppers and buyers.
 The approach to this transparency is supported by the Provenance Transparency Framework, which provides guidance on the certifications and data needed to back up our sustainability impact.

-In this way, buyers and final consumers have both the possibility to view the product journey of the items by scanning the QR codes on the external labelings.
+In this way, buyers and final consumers have both the possibility to view the product journey of the items by scanning the QR codes on the external labels.